actions/cache/restore/README.md

 ### Exit workflow on cache miss

-You can use the output of this action to exit the workflow on cache miss.
-This way you can restrict your workflow to only initiate the build when `cache-hit` occurs, in other words, cache with exact key is found.
+You can use `fail-on-cache-miss: true` to exit the workflow on a cache miss.
+This way you can restrict your workflow to only initiate the build when a cache is matched.
+Also, if you want to fail if cache did not match primary key, additionally leave `restore-keys` empty!

 ```yaml
 steps: